 So you've written a script to export data from Db2 and load it into your data warehouse.
 That should satisfy all your data needs for Db2 – right?
 Not yet.
 How do you load new or updated data?
 It's not a good idea to replicate all of your data each time you have updated records.
 That process would be painfully slow; if latency is important to you, it's not a viable option.

 Instead, you can identify some key fields that your script can use to bookmark its progression through the data, and pick up where it left off as it looks for updated data.
 Auto-incrementing fields such as updated_at or created_at work best for this.
 When you've built in this functionality, you can set up your script as a cron job or continuous loop to get new data as it appears in Db2.

 S3 is great, but sometimes you want a more structured repository that can serve as a basis for BI reports and data analytics — in short, a data warehouse.
 Some folks choose to go with Amazon Redshift, Google BigQuery, PostgreSQL, Snowflake, Microsoft Azure Synapse Analytics, or Panoply, which are RDBMSes that use similar SQL syntax.
 If you're interested in seeing the relevant steps for loading data into one of these platforms, check out To Redshift, To BigQuery, To Postgres, To Snowflake, To Azure Synapse Analytics, and To Panoply.

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

 Thankfully, products like Stitch were built to move data from Db2 to Amazon S3 automatically.
-With just a few clicks, Stitch starts extracting your Db2 data via the API, structuring it in a way that's optimized for analysis, and inserting that data into your Amazon S3 data warehouse.
+With just a few clicks, Stitch starts extracting your Db2 data, structuring it in a way that's optimized for analysis, and inserting that data into your Amazon S3 data warehouse.